oktadev/okta-blog/_source/_posts/2020-09-15-reintroducing-joel-franusic.md

 It doesn't have to be this way though.
 We can and should make better tools for ourselves and each other.

 As an example of one way we can make better tools.
-I created a tool that lets you [edit the code of the Okta Sign-In Widget with instant feedback, from inside your web browser](https://developer.okta.com/live-widget/).
+I created one that lets you [edit the code of the Okta Sign-In Widget with instant feedback, from inside your web browser](https://developer.okta.com/live-widget/).
 However, that tool uses JavaScript, and since I'm focusing on Python and Go, I wanted to make an example of running Python from inside of